Chief Coroner’s Guidance No.45 Stillbirth, and Live Birth Following Termination of Pregnancy

 [8] R. (T) v West Yorkshire (Western Area) Senior Coroner [2018] 2 W.L.R.
 211

-[10] Regulation 24 of the Coroners (Investigations) Regulations 2013 requires the Coroner to inform the Local Safeguarding Children Board of investigations and/or post-mortems into child deaths.
-As LSCBs no longer exist, the statutory guidance on Working Together to Safeguard Children (external link) confirms that coroners should instead provide the information to the local Child Death Overview Panel.
+[9] Regulation 24 of the Coroners (Investigations) Regulations 2013 requires the Coroner to inform the Local Safeguarding Children Board of investigations and/or post-mortems into child deaths.
+As LSCBs no longer exist, the statutory guidance on Working Together to Safeguard Children confirms that coroners should instead provide the information to the local Child Death Overview Panel.
 Here are the relevant contact details (external link).

-[11]Safeguarding Boards in Wales have the power to request that child deaths are reported to them by virtue of s137 Social Services and Well-being (Wales) Act 2014.
-See the websites for the Safeguarding Children Regional Boards (external link).
+[10] Safeguarding Boards in Wales have the power to request that child deaths are reported to them by virtue of s137 Social Services and Well-being (Wales) Act 2014.
+Visit the websites for the Safeguarding Children Regional Boards (external link).